lockard-LLC/lockard-LLC/README.md

 # 🧭 Lockard LLC

 The **Lockard LLC** is a memory-first environment for PetPass, internal portals, and R&D initiatives like dvoGPT.
-It unifies human operators and Codex agents under a consistent Linux-style layout (WSL/macOS/cloud friendly) with Codex enforcing truth-first development.
+It unifies human operators and AI agents under a consistent Linux-style layout (WSL/macOS/cloud friendly) with AI agents enforcing truth-first development.

-Automation, documentation, and app code all share this repository so changes to policy or UI stay in sync with the Codex knowledge graph.
+Automation, documentation, and app code all share this repository so changes to policy or UI stay in sync with the AI agent knowledge graph.

 ---